Panther-lair - Several Pitt stars opt out of Sun Bowl

 Alexandre's charitable works off the field grabbed headlines this season.
 He helped raise over $50,000 for the children of Haiti through his NIL opportunities and received recognition for those efforts.

 Gabe Houy is another player out of eligibility after this season, and he will also begin working towards his NFL future.
 Houy is a local product from nearby Upper St. Clair High School.
 He started 29 games throughout his career, but the 2022 season was filled with injuries.
-He has missed the season's initial three games and also missed the Virginia game later in the year as well.
+He has missed the season's initial three games and as well as the Virginia game later in the year as well.

 Pitt linebacker SirVocea Dennis accepted an invite to the Senior Bowl last week, so it was expected he would not return next year, though he did have the option of coming back to Pitt for one more season.
-On Monday, he declared he will not participate in the Sun Bowl.
+On Monday, he declared he will not participate in the Sun Bowl and locked in his future decision.
 Dennis has started 27 games at Pitt, including the last two years as the team's primary middle linebacker.

 He was a third-team All-ACC pick in 2020 after recording 57 tackles and 14.5 tackles for loss.
 As a junior he elevated himself to second team All-ACC and helped lead Pitt to an ACC title.
 Dennis led Pitt with 87 tackles and recorded 9.5 tackles for loss.
 He will long be remembered for his pick-six on a shovel pass in Pitt's win over Clemson.